VedantMadane/vedantmadane.github.io/_posts/2026-04-01-sanskritizing-scientific-knowledge-hierarchy.md

 <div class="prose-text"><strong>Translation:</strong> As earth-plates move, molten rock flows below through interior heat; collisions raise ranges and oceanic belts, thus the planet continually transforms.</div>

 <details>
-<summary>Technical lexicon, Milankovitch theory, and earth science terms</summary>
+<summary>Technical lexicon, Milankovitch theory and earth science terms</summary>
 <div class="prose-text">
 This theory describes the large-scale motion of the Earth's lithosphere (*Bhū-Kapaṭa*), driven by the internal heat of the mantle.62